Noryuxd/DEVOWFS201/README.md

 <h1 align="center">Smiya dial projet</h1>

-XXXXXXX is a collaborative project developed by students of the DEVOWFS201 Group (2022-2024 Promotion) from ISTA El Hank and supervised by [Aimen Bahbouhi](https://www.linkedin.com/in/aiman-bahbouhi-02537898/) and lead by [lien ana] & [malak lien].
+XXXXXXX is a collaborative project developed by students of the DEVOWFS201 Group (2022-2024 Promotion) from ISTA El Hank and supervised by [Aimen Bahbouhi](https://www.linkedin.com/in/aiman-bahbouhi-02537898/) and lead by [Rabii Ababsa](https://www.linkedin.com/in/rabiiababsa/) & [Malak Alouane](https://www.linkedin.com/in/malak-alouane-13678a285/).
 By working together on this innovative project, our team aims to:

 - Enhance our technical proficiency in software development, database management, and user interface design.